billgate/ionic-wordpress/README.md

 npm install --save ng2-redux redux
 ```

-with the `container` pattern your components are plug and play, what you need to do is to wrap your app with `<wp-provider>`.
+with the `container` pattern your components are plug and play, what you need to do is to wrap your app with `<ion-wp-provider>`.